openxpki/openxpki/doc/reference/configuration/workflows/scep.rst

         # The number of active certs with the same subject that are allowed
         # to exist at the same time, deducted by one if a renewal is seen
+        # set to 0 if you dont want to check for duplicates at all
         max_active_certs: 1

         # option will be removed